The Harwich Haven: Surrender & Sanctuary Project has now completed its touring exhibition and shows in partnership with Eastern Angles.

 - Saving Our Bacon takes up the story in World War Two, when pigs in blankets were something very different and the black market was just around the corner.
 Real life memories have inspired the story of the home front which often is forgotten in the midst of war.

-The Food Wars trailer with our Submariner or Eastern Angles shows will be coming to a range of festivals and events this year:
+The Food Wars trailer with our Submariner or Eastern Angles shows travelled to a range of festivals and events this year:

 - 27-28th July, Harwich Maritime Festival – Food Wars exhibition https://hha.co.uk/maritime-festival-2019/